fly-apps/nginx-cluster/README.md

 HTTP caching is simple, but global cache expiration is hard.
 Users will want to clear the cache when their app changes, or they need to delete stale data for other reasons, and "immediate cache expiration" is a spiff feature to offer.
 If we were going to build that, we'd build a little worker that runs with each NGINX server and listens for purge events from [NATs](https://github.com/fly-examples/nats-cluster).

 People who build snappy apps spend a lot of time optimizing images.
 CDNs can do that!
-This NGINX cluster could work with [`imgproxy`](https://fly.io/launch/github/imgproxy/imgproxy) or ['imaginary'](https://fly.io/launch/github/h2non/imaginary) to automatically cache and serve webp images, add classy visual effects, and even do smart cropping.
+This NGINX cluster could work with [`imgproxy`](https://fly.io/launch/github/imgproxy/imgproxy) or ['imaginary'](https://fly.io/launch/github/h2non/imaginary) to automatically cache and serve WebP images, add classy visual effects, and even do smart cropping.

-(You might notice that each of these involve running _more_ VMs on Fly.
-Total coincidence.)